Excel Check Register Spreadsheet w/Envelope Budgeting

 Keep a "Miscellaneous" envelope.
 Hey — stuff happens.
 But you want it to be small stuff.
 The bigger things should be handled by your Emergency Fund.

 Got interest?
-If you're doing much Freedom Account saving, consider using an interest-bearing checking account like ING Direct's Electric Orange.
+If you're doing much Freedom Account saving, consider using an interest-bearing checking account like capital One's 360 Checking Account.
 Every dollar adds up.

 Want Other Check Register Spreadsheets?